Komatsu’s Green & Social Initiatives

 Today, the average construction machine idles up to 30% of its operating time.
 This idle time wastes fuel, causes wear on the machine, racks up operating hours, and introduces thousands of tons of emissions unnecessarily into the environment.
 By reducing idle time, a machine operator can positively impact his company’s bottom line by reducing fuel consumption and turning idel machine hours into actual working, money-making hours.

 All construction equipment manufacturers must meet Tier 4 Interim Engine Requirements.
 But the technology each manufacturer uses to meet these requirements varies.
 At Komatsu, we took the approach that Tier 4 Interim technology should not hurt performance but reduce downtime to a minimum and be as seamless as possible for the operator.
 And we accomplish these goals through some unique, advanced technologies.

 The Tier 4 Final solution builds on the Tier 4 Interim technology.
 Tier 4 Final adds Selective Catalyst Reduction (SCR).
 SCR uses AdBlueR/Diesel Exhaust Fluid (DEF) to reduce NOx by injecting the correct amount of DEF at the proper rate, decomposing NOx into non-toxic water (H2O) and nitrogen gas (N2).

-Komatsu remanufactures used engines, transmissions and other key components (parts) of construction and mining equipment into remanned components that have the same high quality as newly manufactured components.
+Komatsu remanufactures used engines, transmissions, and other vital components (parts) of construction and mining equipment into pieces that have the same high quality as newly manufactured components.